Polish-built electric buses take over the European market | DW | 01.12.2020

 According to an analysis by the Brussels-based think tank, Union Internationale des Transports Publics (UITP), approximately 50% of the buses sold in Europe are operating according to the Euro 3 standard or older.
 To reduce carbon footprints, European emission standards have been introduced that require all the buses to meet the Euro 6 emissions standards.

-The European e-bus fleet has increased nearly 15-fold over the past five years, according to UITP.
-Aida Abdulah, senior manager of knowledge and innovation at UITP, said the trend since 2017 for e-bus production in Europe has been rising strongly.
+The European electric bus fleet has increased nearly 15-fold over the past five years, according to UITP.
+Aida Abdulah, senior manager of knowledge and innovation at UITP, said the trend since 2017 for electric bus production in Europe has been rising strongly.
 "The pandemic has confused things a little, but will likely continue to see very strong growth," she told DW.

 According to estimations from UITP's ZeEUS program, 22% of all new bus registrations in 2020 will be electric and this number will continue to grow to 45% by 2030.